rajatmodi62/rajatmodi62.github.io/_posts/2024-10-26-hinton_apm.md

 What's next after nobel and turing😂?
 Fields Medal?
 Gotta catch them all.
 Perhaps, I dont need math, because maybe i can learn it with backprop.
 Or maybe Mars should be next.
 Really, I'm super serious this time.
 It's tough to decide.

 There are some <b> rare instances </b> when even NeurIPS panels don't understand what little godzillas are saying.
 But you cant blame little godzillas, they are still small and have a lot to learn.
 They dont even have a masters degree yet.
 For eg, you can play this video.
-This was Unireps workshop panel in NeurIPS 2023. <b> Do notice the super-cute smirk and pierced-nose-wrinkle between the  timestamps 1.00- 1.06 :-). </b> Remember to select the highest quality lol.
+This was Unireps workshop panel in NeurIPS 2023. <b> Do notice the super-cute smirk and pierced-nose-wrinkle between the  timestamps 1.00- 1.06 :-). </b> Remember to <b> go full screen and select the highest quality lol.</b>
 <div style="position: relative; padding-bottom: 56.25%; height: 0; overflow: hidden; margin: 0;">
    <iframe width="560" height="315" src="https://www.youtube.com/embed/b-cgktoep4M?si=yBHRTyl4nd9GGkIY" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
 </div>